EQdkpPlus/game-tsw/README.md

 + add modules item
 + add Muesum drop from NYR elite
 + add itempictures from Eidolon nm
-+ add 2 new Event Icons
++ add new Event Icons
++ add and adjust new events/Itempools and the MultiDKP Pool

 **load default roles in Roles Managment**

 **Purge Item Cache**

 ##2.1.9